nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_identity.md

 - Logical identifier – This identifier is assigned by the NRLS service when it persists a Pointer.
 It uniquely identifies that Pointer within the boundary of the NRLS service.
 In effect the NRLS service instance is the namespace for a given Pointer’s Logical identifier.

-- Master identifier – this identifier is optional and is under the control of the Provider.
+- Master identifier – This identifier is optional and is under the control of the Provider.
 Contrast this with the Logical identifier which is under the control of the NRLS service.

 ### Logical identifier ###